Here's how the freight rail strike could affect you – KION546

 In addition, many of those parts move between suppliers and car assembly plants by rail.
 Production will quickly halt if those rail links are severed.

-Eventually production would resume, but it would take some time to make up for lost production.
+Eventually production would resume, but it would take some time to make up for lost output.
 Which means more upward pressure on car prices.

 Consumer goods